jboomer/stm32f4-cmsis/README.md

-# STM32F4 CMSIS
+# STM32F4 Template

-This is a skeleton project for developing for the stm32f4 using only the CMSIS library.
+This is a template project for developing for the stm32f4 using either only the CMSIS or the Low Level drivers.